-This report has been prepared by actuaries who have substantial experience valuing public employee retirement systems.
-Heidi G. Barry is a Member of the American Academy of Actuaries (MAAA) and meets the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.
+This report has been prepared by individuals who have substantial experience valuing public employee retirement systems.
+Heidi G. Barry is a Member of the American Academy of Actuaries (MAAA) and meets the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.

-The signing actuaries are independent of the plan sponsor.
+The signing individuals are independent of the plan sponsor.